How We Serve — Lifting children out of poverty with programs designed to empower them to build a bright future

 We look at the whole child to tackle these root causes of poverty.
 We wrap multiple services around each child to address their many basic needs.
 Our wraparound approach empowers children to overcome barriers and strive for a life beyond poverty.

-Helping Children with Disabilities Initiative
+Increasing Opportunities for Children with Disabilities Initiative

 Our Hope System of Care (HSC) offers wraparound services for children with disabilities.
 These children receive healthcare, physical aids, therapies, nutrition, education, and life skills.
 These services promote independence and well-being one step at a time.
 And, each step represents a huge leap for a child.
 This program expands local capacity and supports children with disabilities assistance in five major areas: